millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 and store it as a variable called ``my_first_var``.
 Remember to use parentheses to ensure that the order of operations is correct.
-Don’t just save the numerical value of this expression, which is ``20``.
+Don't just save the numerical value of this expression, which is ``20``.
 Save the actual expression with the addition, multiplication, division, subtraction, and parentheses as the variable.